gt6192/Simple_Calculator/README.md

 Technology used : - html, css, js

-#Note :- This webpage also contain a video as a background, so before you run it in your local computet, download video too and keep it in a same folder where your html code exixt.
+#Note :- This webpage also contain a video as a background, so before you run it in your local computer, download video too and keep it in a same folder where your html code exist.

 Creator :-